What’s the Difference?

 Watch the video for my explanation of the difference between cotton batting & wool batting for upholstery – when to use them in your upholstery project, and when it’s better NOT to.
 Learn why cotton batting is better suited as upholstery foundation material and why wool is best as a cushion wrap.
 What’s an upholstery foundation material?
 Learn the answer in this video!

 Questions?
-Help others who may have the same question as you by posting in the comments below, or contact me.
+Help others who may have the same question as you by posting in the comments below.

 Find more upholstery tips on my YouTube channel, and subscribe if you find it helpful!